pagopa/azure-pipeline-templates/templates/terraform-setup/README.md

 # Install terraform

-Install terraform in a debian-based linux agent.
+Install terraform and when required [sops](https://github.com/getsops/sops) in a debian-based linux agent.
 This is intended as a setup step in order to run terraform script in subsequent tasks of the same job.

 ## Prerequisites